 Here’s a basic example of what you’ll need to do to host a contest via Instagram Stories:

-They need to tag your account within their story.
-This is a great way to get more follows because a person can only tag you if they’re already following you!
+- They need to tag your account within their story.
+This is a great way to get more followers because a person can only tag you if they’re already following you!

 Here are a few more contest ideas: